CTMObservatory/lsst_serv/README.md

 # lsst_serv

-Container host communication by sockets
+Container host for the LSST Software Stack driven by socket communication.

-Dockerfile uses standard docker image of LSST code "lsstsqre".
+This repo uses the official LSST docker image `lsstsqre`.
-Just to manifest which port we use in the Docker file is "EXPOSE 5000" (the number of PORT can be any available free port), but more important is setting ports running of the built image.
+The port communication requires to expose ports (`EXPOSE 5000` in our case) inside the dockerfile.

+Port forwaring from inside the container to the local machine is set up when building the container.

-We need script (in this case we use bash script "b_script.sh") to set up environment of the "lsstsqre" image with command: source /opt/lsst/software/stack/loadLSST.bash
+The bash script "b_script.sh" is necessaary to set up the LSST environment inside the "lsstsqre" image with this command:

-Before make built of docker image please change property of the "b_script.sh" with command "chmod +x"
+    source /opt/lsst/software/stack/loadLSST.bash

+### Building the container

+To build the container, type from the terminal:

+    chmod +x b_script.sh
-We building the image with standard command: sudo docker build -t lsst_serv .
+    docker build -t lsst_serv .

-We start image:
+### Run the container

-sudo docker run -p 5000:5000 --rm -ti lsst_serv where we mapping 5000 port for communication of "server" and "client".
+    docker run -p 5000:5000 --rm -ti lsst_serv

+We map the port 5000 from container to port 5000 in the host machine.

+### Sending a message from client to server

+TBD